Welcome to Padlet for Schools for teachers!

 What is Padlet?

-We have two different types of padlets: Boards and Sandboxes!
+There are two different types of padlets: Boards and Sandboxes!

 To see what an interactive Sandbox entails, click here!